RupertAvery/DiffusionToolkit/Diffusion.Toolkit/Tips.md

 Double-clicking an image or pressing Enter with an image selected will launch your default image viewer.

+# Preview

-On the right is the Preview Pane, where the image preview.
+On the right is the Preview Pane, where the image preview can be seen.

+## Zoom

+With the Preview Pane in focus, hold CTRL and press - or + to zoom in and out of the image.

+You may also hold CTRL and use the mouse scroller to zoom in and out of the image.

+Click and drag the image to pan the view when the image or zoom is larger than the Preview Pane.

+Zoom will be reset when you select another image.

-# Displaying Metadata (PNGInfo)
+## Displaying Metadata (PNGInfo)

 To display the prompt and other metadata associated with the image (i.e. PNGInfo) press the **eye icon** located at the bottom right of the Preview Pane, or press `i` while in the Thumbnail View.